Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

 \subsection{Handcrafted Feature Extraction}

-While the vast majority is shifted to hierarchical deep learning which is able to produce more complex and robust features, there are still cases where features are manually crafted.
+Although the vast majority of 3DOD approaches have moved towards hierarchical deep learning, which can generate more complex and robust features, there are still cases where features are created manually.

-Handcrafted feature extraction is distinguishing itself from feature learning in that the features are individually selected and usually directly serve for final determination of the scene.
-The features like edges or corners are tailored by hand and are the ultimate characteristics for object detection.
-There is no algorithm that independently learns how these features are built-up or how they can be combined as it is the case for CNNs.
-The feature initialization depicts already the feature extraction step.
-Often these handcrafted features are then scored by SVMs or random forest classifiers that are exhaustively deployed over the entire image respectively scene.
+Handcrafted feature extraction differs from feature learning in that the features are selected individually and are usually used directly for the final determination of the scene.
+Features like edges or corners are tailored by hand and serve as the ultimate characteristics for object detection.
+There is no algorithm that independently learns how these features are constructed or how they can be combined, as it is the case with CNNs.
+The feature initialization already represents the feature extraction step.
+Often, these handcrafted features are then scored by SVMs or random forest classifiers, which are deployed exhaustively over the entire image or scene.

 A few exemplary 3DOD models using handcrafted feature extraction shall be introduced in the following.
-For instance, \citet{song_sliding_2014} use four types of 3D features which they exhaustively extract from each voxel cell, namely point density, 3D shape feature, 3D normal feature and truncated signed distance function feature, to handle problems of self-occlusion (see Figure~\ref{fig:handcrafted features}).
+For instance, \citet{song_sliding_2014} use four types of 3D features which they exhaustively extract from each voxel cell, namely point density, 3D shape feature, 3D normal feature and truncated signed distance function feature.
+The features are used to handle the problem of self-occlusion (see Figure~\ref{fig:handcrafted features}).

 \citet{wang_voting_2015} also use a fixed-dimensional feature vector containing the mean and variance of the reflectance values of all points that lie within a voxel and an additional binary occupancy feature.
-The features are not further processed and directly used for detection purposes in a voting scheme.
+The features are not processed further and are used directly for detection purposes in a voting scheme.

-\citet{ren_three-dimensional_2016} introduce their discriminative cloud of oriented gradients (COG) descriptor, which they further develop in their subsequent work when proposing LSS (latent support surfaces) \citep{ren_3d_2018} and COG~2.0 \citep{ren_clouds_2020}.
-Additionally, the approach got also adopted by \citet{liu_2-d_2018}.
+\citet{ren_three-dimensional_2016} introduce their discriminative cloud of oriented gradients (COG) descriptor, which they further develop in their subsequent work by proposing LSS (latent support surfaces) \citep{ren_3d_2018} and COG~2.0 \citep{ren_clouds_2020}.
+Additionally, the approach was also adopted by \citet{liu_2-d_2018}.
 In general, the COG feature is able to describe complex 3D appearances within every orientation, as it consists of a gradient computation, 3D orientation bins and a normalization.
-For each proposal they compute point cloud density, surface normal features and COG-feature in a sliding window fashion, which they then score with pre-trained SVMs.
+For each proposal, the point cloud density, surface normal features and a COG-feature are calculated in a sliding window fashion, which are then scored with pre-trained SVMs.